Suchismita-Deb/Suchismita-Deb.github.io/content/post/BehavoiralLeadershipInterview/TimeManagement/Practice.md

 +++
-title = 'Practice Time Management.' date = 2024-08-01T23:38:47+05:30
+title = 'Practice Time Management In Behavioral Interview.' date = 2024-08-01T22:32:09+05:30 url = "/post/behavoiral/interview/timemanagement/practice/"
-tags=['Behavoiral Interview','Leadership Interview','Time Management Behavoiral Interview']
+tags=['Behavoiral Interview','Leadership Interview']
 +++

 ### How do you accomplish tasks under a tight deadline?
 Give me an example.

 **Situation** - Generally I do not commit task with a time not possible to meet, sometimes unexpected things happen and one time my coworker took leave as he was not well.

 **Task** - We both worked on the same module.
 I do know the functionality of that segment.

 **Action** - Asked my lead if any tsk can bve arranged based on the priority and then the task was managed I gave extra efforts to solve his work and did the analysis nd the development.

 **Result** - The task was completed and validation was done.
 In the last day my co-worker also joined had  discussion with him and all the changes looks good and the changes were locked.